A Klassiker explainer: why is the match between Bayern Munich and Borussia Dortmund so important?

 It was the club's fifth European title and just a week later they beat Stuttgart 3-2 in the final of the DFB Cup to become the first German team ever to win the treble.

-The world had now realised what Germany's top two were capable of and they were now paying attention.
+The world came to realise what Germany's top two were capable of and they were now paying attention.

-And most recently, the pair took the 2022/23 Bundesliga title race down to the wire.
+The pair later took the 2022/23 Bundesliga title race down to the wire.
 With one hand seemingly on the Meisterschale, simply needing to beat Mainz at home on the final day, Borussia slipped up and allowed Bayern to nip in with a late Jamal Musiala winner in Cologne to retain their title for an 11th straight season - this time on goal difference over their great rival.

 Watch: The story of the final day of 2022/23

-Bayern have also lost more Bundesliga home games against Borussia than against any other club (nine, same as against Cologne), and BVB's three league victories at the Allianz Arena is again second only to Gladbach's four.
+Bayern have also lost more Bundesliga home games (10) against Borussia than against any other club, and BVB's four league victories at the Allianz Arena is equall to Gladbach's four.
+Indeed, it was at Bayern's impressive home where the teams most recently met last April.
+BVB's 2-0 win then was their first in the Bundesliga in Munich since 12 April 2014.

 Despite being a fixture that long failed to capture the imagination and quietly bubbled under the surface, matches between Bayern and Dortmund have long produced some of the most eye-catching games, originally in the Bundesliga but now in both the DFB Cup and the Champions League.